Witcher01/Witcher01/README.md

 There's nothing to see here...
 You can see something here, though: https://git.sr.ht/~witcher.

+My GitHub only hosts forks of other projects hosted on GitHub in order to contribute or outdated repositories.
-You can assume that most of the repositories on GitHub are outdated mirrors of the main repositories hosted on sr.ht.
+You can find all the up-to-date repositories on my Sourcehut account linked above.

 If you feel like keeping up with me in any way, make sure to visit my website, https://wiredspace.de, where you will find a blog and a microblog, as well as links to various websites you can find me on, among other things.